Last updated: 20 September 2021.

 Your test result must be in either English, French or Spanish.
 Translations won’t be accepted.

-You can’t use an NHS home testing kit for this purpose.
+If you live in England, you can’t use an NHS home testing kit for travelling.
 Instead, you’ll need to contact a private test provider who can include the following information with your result:

 Keep hold of all documentation that shows the result of your tests, including printed and digital copies.
 You’ll be asked to show them before leaving and entering a country.

-There are now many private facilities in the UK offering testing services for travel.
+There are now many private facilities in the UK offering testing services for return travel to England.
 The Government has published a list of test providers that are approved to produce COVID-19 test results for those going on holiday, which you can find via the links below.

 To further help, we’ve researched the available testing companies and have identified a selection of providers that offer a comprehensive range of options.
 Please click through to their websites for further details and costs.